-- Minimize the extent of hypoxic zones (areas with low levels of oxygen) in the waters of the Great Lakes associated with excessive phosphorus loading; - Maintain the levels of algal biomass below the level constituting a nuisance condition; - Maintain algal species consistent with healthy aquatic ecosystems in the nearshore waters of the Great Lakes; - Maintain Cyanobacteria biomass at levels that do not produce concentrations of toxins that pose a threat to human or ecosystem health in the waters of the Great Lakes; and - Maintain an oligotrophic (low nutrient) state, relative algal biomass, and algal species consistent with healthy aquatic ecosystems, in the open waters of Lake Ontario.
+- Minimize the extent of hypoxic zones (areas with low levels of oxygen) in the waters of the Great Lakes associated with excessive phosphorus loading; - Maintain the levels of algal biomass below the level constituting a nuisance condition; - Maintain algal species consistent with healthy aquatic ecosystems in the nearshore waters of the Great Lakes;

+- Maintain Cyanobacteria biomass at levels that do not produce concentrations of toxins that pose a threat to human or ecosystem health in the waters of the Great Lakes; and - Maintain an oligotrophic (low nutrient) state, relative algal biomass, and algal species consistent with healthy aquatic ecosystems, in the open waters of Lake Ontario.

-The re-emergence of Cladophora along the nearshore while both nearshore phosphorus concentrations and offshore phosphorus concentrations are low poses two scientific mysteries: Why are offshore concentrations so low and what is driving the growth of Cladophora?
+The re-emergence of Cladophora along the nearshore in some areas in Lake Ontario combined with low offshore phosphorus concentrations poses two scientific mysteries: Why are offshore concentrations so low and what is driving the growth of Cladophora?

-Nutrients and bacteria enter Lake Ontario, the Niagara River and the St. Lawrence River primarily through "point sources", "non-point sources" and tributaries.
+Nutrients and bacteria enter Lake

+Ontario, the Niagara River and the St.

+Lawrence River primarily through "point sources", "non-point sources" and tributaries.
 Point sources originate from single locations that are relatively easy to identify, such as a wastewater treatment facility discharge.
 Non-point sources originate from less easily identified sources, such as runoff from urban areas, agricultural fields and operations, failing septic systems, golf courses, or deforested areas.
-Based on the most recent information, it is estimated that municipal and industrial wastewater discharges combined contribute about 10% of the total phosphorus loading to Lake Ontario.
-Tributaries and other non-point sources such as runoff, account for about 33% of the load and the remaining 57% comes from the Niagara River from upstream sources in Lake Erie.
+Based on the most recent information, it is estimated that

+municipal and industrial wastewater discharges combined contribute about 10% of the total phosphorus loading to Lake Ontario, although this concentration may be much higher in some nearshore areas that are close to local point source discharges.
+Tributaries and other nonpoint sources such as runoff, account for about 33% of the load and the remaining 57% comes from the Niagara River from upstream sources in Lake Erie (LONTT, 2016).
 Management actions necessary to address nutrient levels entering the Niagara River from Lake Erie will be considered in the Lake Erie Lakewide Action and Management Plan.
 Annual variations in the Niagara River phosphorus load can cause these proportions to vary (LONTT, 2016).
 Specific threats associated with nutrients are discussed below.